UKPLab/arxiv2024-attribute-or-abstain/README.md

 <img src="img/Eyecatcher.drawio.png" width="500">

-Jan Buchmann, Xiao Liu, Iryna Gurevych
+Jan Buchmann (maintainer), Xiao Liu, Iryna Gurevych

 [Ubiquitous Knowledge Processing Lab](https://www.informatik.tu-darmstadt.de/ukp/ukp_home/index.en.jsp) (UKP), TU Darmstadt

-This repository contains the evaluation and analysis code for LAB, the **L**ong document **A**ttribution **B**enchmark introduced in the paper "Attribute or Abstain: Large Language Models as Long Document Assistants" (Arxiv ink will follow soon).
+This repository contains the evaluation and analysis code for LAB, the **L**ong document **A**ttribution **B**enchmark introduced in the paper "Attribute or Abstain: Large Language Models as Long Document Assistants" (Arxiv link will follow soon).
+The benchmark consists of 6 diverse long document tasks:

+- QASPER (scientific QA, Dasigi et al., 2021)
+- Natural Questions (QA on Wiki pages, Kwiatkowski et al., 2019)
+- Evidence Inference (classification of clinical trial reports, DeYoung et al., 2020)
+- Wice (fact checking, Kamoi et al., 2023)
+- ContractNLI (legal NLI, Koreeda and Manning, 2021) tests the ability of LLMs (in combination with retrievers) to produce responses
+- GovReport (summarization, Huang et al., 2021)

+To perform well on the benchmark, models need to provide correct responses and extract evidence from the documents that support their response (attribute).
+If there is not enough information to provide a useful response, models should explicitly state this (abstain).

 To download the pre-formatted datasets, please see [here](https://tudatalib.ulb.tu-darmstadt.de/handle/tudatalib/4276.2).